cbadura/hack_assembler/Readme.md

 THAT    4

-1) initialize table with these values

-// 2) read input file
-// look for lines that start with opening bracket; while doing this count the lines containing instructions
-// first pass: add the label symbols to value table
+### IMPLEMENTENTATION DETAILS
+1) On a first pass, the input file is read for looping symbols (lines that start with opening brackets) which are saved in the symbolic table
+(which has been set up with predefined values).

-// second pass: set n to 16,
-// extract var symbols (all the symbols that don't appear in symbol table at this point are vars);
+2) On second pass, n is set to 16 (register 17 in the RAM), var symbols are extracted (all the symbols that don't appear in symbol table at this point are vars)
-// but if value is found, use it to complete instruction

-// 3) If instruction is C-instruction, translate
+At the same time, all lines of the .asm file are parsed into instruction set entities (in parser.c) and stored in an array of structs (see main.h).

+3) In code.c, address instructions are simply converted to binary; the binary codes for control and jump instructions are retrieved; all 16 bit-lines are stored in a string array.

-// 4) write binary lines to output file
+4) These binary lines are written to an output .hack file.

-/* The LEXER just turns the meaningless string into a flat list of things like "number literal", "string literal", "identifier", or "operator", and can do things like recognizing reserved identifiers ("keywords") and discarding whitespace.
-Formally, a lexer recognizes some set of Regular languages A "regular" language is one that can be parsed without any extra state in a single non-backtracking pass. */

-The PARSER has the much harder job of turning the stream of "tokens" produced by the lexer into a parse tree representing the structure of the parsed language.

-// parser (chops symbolic code into three fields, then converts to binary)